gingasan/interactive-drama/README.md

 ---

-In this demonstration, the DramaLLM is based on GPT-4o.
+In this demonstration, each role agents is based on GPT-4o.

 There are only three scenes available now, also in Chinese, apologized.
 We are still working on the script.